snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/11_man_pages.md

+**Do not try this!
+This linux terminal is buggy when using man pages in this tutorial.
+Just read this bit!**

 If every Unix command has so many options, you might be wondering how you find out what they are and what they do.
 Well, thankfully every Unix command has an associated 'manual' that you can access by using the `man` command.
 E.g.

 ```bash